r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 ## 4. Pandoc

-For certain conversion performed internally in R/exams, specifically when Markdown is involved, the universal document converter [pandoc](https://www.pandoc.org/).
+For certain conversions performed internally in R/exams, specifically when Markdown is involved, the universal document converter [pandoc](https://www.pandoc.org/) is employed.
 If you have installed RStudio, then pandoc is provided along with it and nothing else needs to be done.

-Otherwise pandoc can be obtained from its web page or standard repositories, e.g., for Debian/Ubuntu:
+Otherwise pandoc can be obtained from its web page (linked above) or standard repositories, e.g., for Debian/Ubuntu:

 ```